1974 Montréal Expos

 - Players of the month:

-- Minor League Pitcher of the Year: Joe Keener (West Palm Beach A and Memphis AAA)
+- Minor League Pitcher of the Year: Joe Keener (West Pal Beach (A) and Memphis (AAA))

 Season highlights

-In 1973, the Montreal Expos had surprised everyone by hanging on in the strange National League East pennant race until the dying days of the season.
+The 1974 Montréal Expos were trying to build upon the success of the 1973 team that had surprised everyone by hanging on in the strange National League East pennant race until the dying days of the season.
 While they had fallen short, they had compiled their best record yet.
-For the 1974 Montreal Expos, the question was whether the team could repeat its success, or would it fall back into mediocrity.
-In fact, it did both: on the one hand, the season was even more successful, since they Expos bettered their year-end record by one half-game, but on the other hand, 1974 was a major disappointment in that after a good start that had the team within a half-game of the lead as late as July 17, even if its record was hovering around .500, the team quickly fell out of contention after the all-star break and fell as far back as 14 games from the lead before a strong month of September put them in fourth place, 8½ games behind the Pittsburgh Pirates.
+For the 1974 team, the question was whether the team could repeat its success, or fall back into mediocrity.
+In fact, it did both: on the one hand, the season was even more successful, since they Expos bettered their year-end record by one half-game, but on the other hand, 1974 was a major disappointment in that after a good start that had the team within a half-game of the lead as late as July 17th, even if its record was only hovering around .500, the team quickly fell out of contention after the All-Star break and fell as far back as 14 games from the lead before a strong month of September put them in fourth place, 8 1/2 games behind the Pittsburgh Pirates.

-On the pitching side, second-year player Steve Rogers was hit hard and ended up leading the National League with 22 losses, tied with Bill Bonham of the Chicago Cubs, and ended the year with a 4.46 ERA.
+On the pitching side, second-year player Steve Rogers was hit hard and ended up leading the National League with 22 losses, tied with Bill Bonham of the Chicago Cubs and Randy Jones of the San Diego Padres, and ended the year with a 4.46 ERA.
 Steve Renko was a little better, but his record was 12-16, 4.03.
 The slack was picked up by Mike Torrez, who bounced back from a disappointing 1973 season with a record of 15-8, 3.58, and rookie Dennis Blair, who won his first game before his 20th birthday and ended the season with a solid record of 11-7, 3.27, even though his 76 strikeouts against 72 walks in 146 innings were a sign of future trouble.
 Fifth starter Ernie McAnally did not fare so well, however, posting a 6-13 mark with a 4.47 ERA.

-The one major reason for optimism, however, was that the Expos had a great month of September, winning 18 of their last 23 games, while using a slew of youngsters called-up from the minor leagues: Gary Carter, Warren Cromartie, Pepe Mangual, Larry Parrish, Tony Scott and Jerry White.
+The one major reason for optimism, however, was that the Expos had a great month of September, winning 18 of their last 23 games, while using a slew of youngsters called up from the minor leagues,l primarily Gary Carter, Warren Cromartie, Pepe Mangual, Larry Parrish, Tony Scott and Jerry White.
 These were the players the Expos would want to build on for the future.